 ERP Audit Systems

 Every technical and business function requires routine assessment and the same applies to an ERP software.
-The only way to assess its efficacy and adaption within the organization is by carrying out timely audits.
+The only way to assess its efficacy and adaptation within the organization is by carrying out timely audits.
 At Avigna we undertake ERP audits at various points during the lifecycle of the software.
-The audit is critical in testing how the ERP systems are working within the organization and how these can be improved.

 Why do an ERP audit?

 An ERP is meant to bring integration between the core departments of an organization.
-This is not possible without proper system mapping.
 To be effective it has to be an integral part of each department where employees log-in to record and extract information.
-Additionally, all this must be part of a larger system.
 ERP audits focus on extent of the system integration and how innate it is to the overall structure.
-Based on the audit findings we can see how its has been adapted across board and whether it is being used optimally.

-An ERP audit quantifies these benefits, giving a tangible assessment of the improvements in the organizational functions.
+An ERP audit quantifies benefits of giving a tangible assessment of the improvements in the organizational functions.
 Instead of an indistinct idea of overall development, we have measurable and quantifiable results of the software’s impact.
 We can then assess if the benefits have met the objectives that are laid in advance.
 The results are compared with the key performance benefits (KPI) that were pre-decided.

 The truth is that any software can be hacked.
 But a really good one takes time, skill and resources.
 The purpose of timely audits is also to looks for chinks in the security armor of the software.
 This is very critical because lack of due security process can expose your organization to malicious attacks.
 For many organizations this is also a legal requirement.